Aman0509/learningJavaScript/Async-JS-Promises-and-Callbacks/README.md

 function trackUserHandler() {
   let positionData;
   getPosition()
-    .then(posData => {  // If we are returning anything inside a Promise then it will have the 'Pending' state positionData = posData;
+    .then(posData => {  // If we are returning anything inside a Promise then it will have the 'Pending' state.
+This is because the Promise is still waiting for the returned value to be resolved or rejected. positionData = posData;
       return setTimer(2000); // Return type can be any data type })